Well it depends…… !!

 You will need to practice what you are taught each lesson so a total of an hour a week is recommended if you want to make good progress.
 I’ve noticed that those who make the most progress practise a bit every day.

 Students aged 8 and over usually have more focus and commitment, but this is a rough guideline.
 It’s also never too old to learn and make great progress!

 Great idea!
 I do offer gift vouchers so drop me a note via my contact page and we can arrange one.

 Most lesson material will be provided.
 Occasionally I do recommend a particular tutor book depending on the individual.
 Students studying for graded exams will need to purchase the grade study book and pay an examination fee.

 What sort of music will I be playing?

 We can look at the different artists that you like and pick some tracks to play.
 I’ll ensure the pieces we work on build your skills and technique.

 I’d like to treat someone to a lesson as a present

 Note to parents:

 If you are looking for a teacher for your child I am more than happy to advise on starting them out on an exciting musical journey!
-I have an enhanced CRB check and wide experience of teaching youngsters.
+I am DBS checked and have wide experience of teaching youngsters.